bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 ### Children Should be Contained and Displayed
 ---
 A pattern that has emerged from the React community and is starting to take hold in Angular 2 as well is the idea of Smart vs Dumb components.
-The smart vs dumb thing can be a little misleading as the "dumb" components aren't dumb, just light on actual logic.
-I like thinking of them as Container components and Display components (although even that can be misleading as containers often have some display pieces as well).
+Labeling them as smart vs dumb components can be misleading as the "dumb" components aren't dumb, just light on logic.
+I like thinking of them as Container components and Display components.
+This also can be misleading as containers often have some display pieces as well.

-The basic idea is that you have a container component that is responsible for gathering all the data to display and handling all the UI logic.
+The basic idea is there is a container component that is responsible for gathering all the data to display and handling all the UI logic.
 It then delegates the actual rendering and UI event handling to child display components.
-In Angular 2 you  use `Input` and `Output` properties on the display components to achieve this.
+In Angular 2, you use `Input` and `Output` properties on the display components to achieve this.
 Let's look at the `Heroes` and `HeroList` components to see what I mean.

 {% highlight javascript %}